 I find it much harder to refuse an extension if the student has laid the groundwork for their extension request.
 It’s very hard to tell the student that you are going against university policy and denying them an extension.

 This is easier than it sounds.
-Simply download the little-read key documents in the course homepage that are generally labelled:
+Simply download the little-read key documents on the course homepage that are generally labeled:

 - Course Handbook;